artfulrobot/resendmailing/README.md

 2. Create a copy of the mailing (ideally reusing the "re-use" code) but then remove the groups and put the new hidden group in its place.

-## New (untested): Immediately resend a mailing to a single contact.
+## New, beta: Immediately resend a mailing to a single contact.

 There’s a new and rather untested feature you'll find under **Mailings » Resend a sent Mailing** which lets you resend a mailing to any single